JuliaQUBO/ToQUBO.jl/benchmarks/qoblib/README.md

 The known incumbent is evaluated on the source model only.
 This pilot does not claim that QOBLIB's canonical QUBO artifact and ToQUBO's generated QUBO use the same encoding or penalty scaling.
+The coefficient-range delta found by the pilot is tracked in <https://github.com/JuliaQUBO/ToQUBO.jl/issues/148>.